dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/WindowsContainers/readme.md

 Because of those reasons, we have created a set of ARM templates and scripts so you can create, re-create and configure the SF clusters much faster, as explained below:

-Within eShopOnContainers root folder, at the folder [..\deploy\az\servicefabric\WindowsContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/deploy/az/servicefabric/WindowsContainers), you can find the ARM template `servicefabricdeploy.json` and its parameters file (`servicefabricdeploy.parameters.json`) to create a Service Fabric cluster environment for Windows Containers.
+Within eShopOnContainers root folder, at the folder [..\deploy\az\servicefabric\WindowsContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/deploy/az/servicefabric/WindowsContainers), you can find the ARM template `servicefabricdeploy.json` and its parameters file (`servicefabricdeploy.parameters.json`) to create a Service Fabric cluster environment for Windows Containers (NOT SECURED CLUSTER).

 ## Edit the servicefabricdeploy.parameters.json file